 28. Remind them to just breathe.

 Few things will calm someone down and help them to center themselves and their thoughts as focusing on just their breathing for 1-2 minutes.
-So remind your friend or co-worker to take deep breaths, to breathe with their stomach and to only focus on that to feel better within a few minutes.
+So remind your friend or co-worker to take deep breaths, to breathe with their stomach and to only focus on that to be in a better mental state within a few minutes.

 29. Do a brainstorming session together.